Swim With Wild Dolphins

 Some theories believe it is merely the dolphin's affection and

 tolerance that brings such positive results.
-Other rumors suggest that
+Other studies suggest that

 the dolphin's natural sonar actually triggers a healing response from